mberman99/GRL_CM1_paper_code_Berman/README.md

 needed_functions.py are the functions needed to do the tracking in the updated_automated_area.py

-scatter_plots_heatmaps.ipynb produces Figs 1c, 2-4.
+results_figures.ipynb produces Figs 2 and 3.

 updated_automated_area.py does the updraft tracking as described in the text.